ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicators/mergeFileHashes.rst

         "status": "Success"
     }

-To remove a single file hash from a File Indicator, include ``"mode": "merge"`` in the body of the request.
+To remove a single file hash from a File Indicator, include ``"mode": "delete"`` in the body of the request.
 For example, the following request will remove the SHA1 file hash (**BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB**) just added to the File Indicator containing an MD5 file hash (**AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA**).
 Note that the Indicator's summary is encoded in the URL for this request.

 .. code::